BuiltByMom/ajna-sdk/README.md

 ### Examples

 Example scripts are provided in the `examples/` directory.
-To run one, first review the script and set relevant environment variables.
-Then run `npx ts-node examples/<script_name>.ts`.

 ## Unit testing